aaguirre7/animated-waddle/README.md

-# Python tool to crawl and download all videos and picture sin a user instagram.
+# Python tool to crawl and download all videos and pictures in a user instagram profile.